SpencerSzabados/SpencerSzabados.github.io/_projects/2024-05-26-fine-tune-stable-diffusion-vae.md

 In an effort to save fellow researchers time, I provide a selection of training parameters -- which I have found to work well -- and a complete training script for fine-tuning Stable Diffusion (v1-4)'s variational auto-encoder.

 # Fine-tuning the Model
 The complete repository for fine-tuning can be found at [github](https://github.com/SpencerSzabados/Fine-tune-Stable-Diffusion-VAE).
-Consult the README.md for general usage.
+Consult the 'README.md' for general usage.

-Here is an example 512x512x3 image patch from the [Fives dataset](https://www.nature.com/articles/s41597-022-01564-3) and corresponding reconstruction after being passed through the VAE.
+Here is a side-by-side example of 512x512x3 image patch from the [Fives dataset](https://www.nature.com/articles/s41597-022-01564-3) and corresponding reconstruction after being passed through the VAE before and after 10k fine-tuning steps.
+While the two reconstructions (bottom images) appear quite similar, there is some artifacts along the edge of the first and along the vasculature that aren't as present in the second image.
+These differences might appear minor, but are significant enough to impact model performance when evaluated under Fréchet inception distance (FID).

-{% include figure.liquid loading="eager" path="assets/img/posts/image-dither/mike_c4d8color.png" class="img-fluid rounded z-depth-1" max-width="400px" center="true" %}
+{% include figure.liquid loading="eager" path="assets/img/projects/fine-tune-sdvae/sdvae_step0_1000.png" class="img-fluid rounded z-depth-1" max-width="400px" center="true" %}

-After running 10k fine-tuning steps here is the result.